 To recertify or maintain your certification, you will need to earn and report the required amount of CEUs and pay your recertification fee(s) within your recertification cycle.
-This can be done by logging into your CEU center at MyAhima.org
+This can be done by logging into your CEU center at https://my.ahima.org/account.